-Last week I was at the annual Shakespeare Association of America meeting (or #shakeass13, as it was lovingly hashtagged), a conference that I’ve been going to every single year since (have mercy on me) 1994.1 It’s a great conference, in part because it is organized around seminars: the bulk of the work of the meeting happens in seminars in which participants circulate papers in advance; there are also paper panels, with only two or three happening concurrently.
+Last week I was at the annual Shakespeare Association of America meeting (or #shakeass13, as it was lovingly hashtagged), a conference that I’ve been going to every single year since (have mercy on me) 1994. ((Ok, I missed one year, in 1995, when it was held in Los Angeles and I was living in London, but I’ve been every other single year always.))
+It’s a great conference, in part because it is organized around seminars: the bulk of the work of the meeting happens in seminars in which participants circulate papers in advance; there are also paper panels, with only two or three happening concurrently.
 The result is a conference with a lot of room for active participation and common conversations.
 It’s invigorating, and that’s one of the reasons I keep returning.

 Another reason is that I have a huge number of friends and colleagues that I only ever see at SAA.
 I’ve been going for a long time, I keep meeting more and more people, and while I’m lucky to work at a place that has a lot of Shakespeareans passing through, most of my friends I only see at conferences.
 This isn’t surprising news for anyone who goes to things like this: the social element of conferences is much of what makes them wonderful (or exhausting, if you’re an introvert).
 And the format for SAA is really great for socializing—not only is conversation built into the seminars, the conference even ends with a dance.
 (Thank you, Malone Society, even if I never actually go.)

 But this time, I’ve been aware of how much social ties are built not only into my favorite conference, but into my life as a scholar.